truenas/documentation/content/Hardware/_index.md

 iXsystems sells a variety of hardware solutions that are rigorously qualified and built to maximize TrueNAS performance.
 Each line of products are tailored to meet your specific needs, whether you are a home user, Small and Medium Enterprise (SME), or extended business environment.

-To help visualize the system placement in a networking environment, iXsystems provides Visio stencils for each system on their respective pages, but you can also download a comprensive [Visio stencil pack here](https://www.truenas.com/docs/files/truenascollection.vssx).
+To help visualize the system placement in a networking environment, iXsystems provides Visio stencils for each system on their respective pages, but you can also download a comprehensive [Visio stencil pack here](https://www.truenas.com/docs/files/truenascollection.vssx).

 Legacy documentation for discontinued iXsystems products is also archived here.